SpenceKonde/megaTinyCore/README.md

 If the UPDI/Reset pin option was set to reset, you must reset the chip via the reset pin (or software reset to enter the bootloader, and the bootloader will run for 1 second before jumping to the application).
 This is the same as how optiboot works on classic AVR boards.
 The standard DTR-autoreset circuit is recommended (this is how boards I sell on Tindie with Optiboot preloaded are configured).

-Serial uploads are all done at 115200 baud, regardless of speed or part.
+Serial uploads are all done at 115200 baud, regardless of port, pin mapping or part.

+## "Upload using programmer" and removing Optiboot
+Unlike classic AVRs with hardware bootloader support, where not doing "burn bootloader" before switching to uploading via a programmer would work until sketch size reached the very end of the flash (where the chip thinks the bootloader is), on these parts the sketch will fail in strange and bizarre ways if code is compiled with incorrect assumption about the size of the bootloader (`BOOTEND` fuse) - it can be challenging to identify exactally what the cause of the problem is when this happens, as you will typically see pieces of behavior that you recognize, but not in an order that makes sense.
+The reason for this is that the `BOOTEND` fuse sets the location of the interrupt vectors.
+If the application is started at 0x200, as it would for code compiled for use with Optiboot, but `BOOTEND` is set to 0, the hardware would, when an interrupt fired, jump to the blank section of flash before the application, execution would run along the blank flash until it hit the reset vector - but it would still think it was in an interrupt, whereas in the inverse scenario, the hardware would jump to the middle of the application code instead of the vector table.
+Both scenarios are (speaking from experience) confusing when encountered.

+In an effort to prevent these scenarios, starting in 2.2.0, whenever a programmer capable of setting fuses is used to upload (ie, any time except when using the bootloader to upload code), all safe fuses will be set (see above) - including, this includes `BOOTEND`.

-### Removing Optiboot
+### Removing Optiboot - 2.1.5 and earlier
 Like classic AVRs with hardware bootloader support (like the ATmega328p, and all other ATmega parts older than the 4809/4808), and unlike ATtiny parts without that, which use "virtual boot" to get bootloader functionality, you must do "burn bootloader" with a non-optiboot part selected in order to reprogram the part normally via UPDI.

-Unlike classic AVRs with hardware bootloader support, where not doing "burn bootloader" would work until sketch size reached the very end of the flash (where the chip thinks the bootloader is), on these parts, it won't work at all.
+### Removing Optiboot - 2.2.0 and later
+On 2.2.0 and later, whenever "upload using programmer" is used, whether or not the device has been properly bootloaded (like on classic AVRs, upload using programmer will trash any bootloader present), BOOTEND will be set.
+Similarly, whenever we upload without an optiboot board definition selected, BOOTEND will be cleared.

 ### Autoreset circuit
 If using the bootloader with with the UPDI pin set to reset, this is needed for uploading.
 It will reset the chip when serial connection is opened like on typical Arduino boards.
 Do not connect an autoreset circuit to the UPDI pin if it is not set to act as reset, as this will not reset the chip, and will just block UPDI programming.